 Indiana University policy is to evaluate bomb/CBRNE threats in order to determine the appropriate action that must be taken.
 The threat that a bomb/CBRNE has been planted is usually made via the telephone.
 In the majority of cases, these threats have been proved to be false and no device or material was located.
 However, the potential for loss of human life and property is so great that each situation must be pursued and evaluated.
-For more information, refer to Bomb/Bio-Chemical Threat policy.

-- A. Telephone Threat: The person receiving a telephone bomb/CBRNE threat should remain calm and obtain as much information as possible by completing the following checklist at the end of this section.
+- A. Telephone Threat: The person receiving a telephone bomb/CBRNE threat should remain calm and obtain as much information as possible by completing the checklist at the end of this section.
 If your phone is equipped with caller identification, write down the number that is on the display screen.
 After the caller hangs up, immediately call IUPD 4239.
 Give all available information.
 Notify immediate supervisor. - B. Written Threat: Written threats can come in the form of a note, letter or fax, through the U.S mail or campus mail.
 Any document will become evidence at the trial of any perpetrator.
 It may, in fact, be critical to a successful prosecution and positive identification of the perpetrator.
-It therefore is extremely important. - 1.
+It therefore is extremely important that you: - 1.
 DO NOT handle the envelope or letter/note any more than is necessary and limit the number of persons who touch these items.
 Know who the people are that have touched these items so elimination fingerprints can be obtained.
-Once proper notification has been made to police/security personnel, place the item(s) in a folder or large envelope to protect them and tell others not to handle them.

-- 2. Immediately call 4239 to notify the campus police or persons with the safety/security responsibility at any IU facility. - 3.
-Safeguard the received material until it is given to the proper authority. - C. Suspicious Package: If a suspicious package or device is found, immediately notify the police.
+Once proper notification has been made to IUPD, place the item(s) in a folder or large envelope to protect them and tell others not to handle them. - 2.
+Immediately call IUPD at 4239. - 3.
+Safeguard the received material until it is given to the proper authority. - C. Suspicious Package: If a suspicious package or device is found, immediately call IUPD at 4239.
 Do not touch or handle any suspicious item!
 Do NOT use the fire alarm.
 Request all persons to leave the room the package is in.